raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### get_throttled

 Returns the throttled state of the system.
-This is a bit pattern.
+This is a bit pattern - a bit being set indicates the following meanings:

 | Bit | Meaning |
 |:---:|---------|